papagorgio23/AISports_Chatbot/data/nlu.md

 - Could I sign up for that?
 - can i sign up with you guys?
 - that's not too shabby...
 How can I sign up?
+- I want to sign up for your services

 ## intent:ask_weather
 - How is the weather today?